fraktalio/fmodel/README.md

 fun restaurantOrderSaga() = Saga<RestaurantEvent?, RestaurantOrderCommand>(
     react = { e ->
         when (e) {
-            is RestaurantOrderPlacedAtRestaurantEvent -> flowOf(
+            is RestaurantOrderPlacedAtRestaurantEvent -> sequenceOf(
                 CreateRestaurantOrderCommand(
                     e.restaurantOrderId,
                     e.identifier,
                     e.lineItems
                 )
             )
-            is RestaurantCreatedEvent -> emptyFlow() // We choose to ignore this event, in our case. is RestaurantMenuActivatedEvent -> emptyFlow() // We choose to ignore this event, in our case. is RestaurantMenuChangedEvent -> emptyFlow() // We choose to ignore this event, in our case. is RestaurantMenuPassivatedEvent -> emptyFlow() // We choose to ignore this event, in our case. is RestaurantErrorEvent -> emptyFlow() // We choose to ignore this event, in our case. null -> emptyFlow() // We ignore the `null` event by returning the empty flow of commands.
+            is RestaurantCreatedEvent -> emptySequence() // We choose to ignore this event, in our case. is RestaurantMenuActivatedEvent -> emptySequence() // We choose to ignore this event, in our case. is RestaurantMenuChangedEvent -> emptySequence() // We choose to ignore this event, in our case. is RestaurantMenuPassivatedEvent -> emptySequence() // We choose to ignore this event, in our case. is RestaurantErrorEvent -> emptySequence() // We choose to ignore this event, in our case. null -> emptySequence() // We ignore the `null` event by returning the empty sequence of commands.
 Only the Saga that can handle `null` event/action-result can be combined (Monoid) with other Sagas.
         }
     }
 )